 - Includes a lifecycle assessment

-- Describes recycling of ceramic tile wastes as fine and coarse aggregate replacement
+- Describes recycling of ceramic tile waste as fine and coarse aggregate replacement

 - Discusses microstructure performance of sustainable concrete